The Best Things to Do in Matsumoto, Japan

 Matsumoto is also a fairly walkable city with it only taking around 15 minutes to walk from Matsumoto Station to Matsumoto Castle.
 However, there are a few things to do in Matsumoto that are further away and would require public transportation, taxi services, or rental car.

 The city also has a bicycle rental program called “Hello Cycling” but it isn’t the easiest to use because it requires you to have a Google Japan email address and pay by credit card or IC Card.
-Instead, I recommend renting from one of the previously mentioned locations or from a local bicycle rental shop.
+Instead, I recommend renting from one of the previously mentioned locations or a local bicycle rental shop.

 Where to Stay in Matsumoto